A Future End to the Techno Religion

 To be honest, electronic music culture in many ways is lost on me these days.
 Not because I don’t understand the music but because finally the story is at a truly new inflection point.
 With the “death of tech” to my mind, so the “death of rave,” though we all know that rave will keep bouncing back like some zombie god.

 I jest darkly: maybe it’s not a zombie god, but a mixed blessing.
 It’s a wandering god, a dazzling muse.
 Leafing through my rave magazines, I recently picked up some of my old Lotus articles, in particular one on the Future Sound of London.
-I wrote it in 2002, twenty years ago, a year after 9/11, so many many moons ago.
-Garry “Gaz” Cobain of F.S.O.L. nailed it: by 2001, we were already becoming too robotic.
+I wrote it in 2002, twenty years ago, a year after 9/11, the last time I stepped back.

 In many ways, it’s fitting.
-Spiritual searchers, F.S.O.L. bowed out of the rave “fairy tale” long ago to the consternation of many.
-Reading it now, however, it is clear to me that there is another side to the rave story that needed time to tell; it’s taken a few years for big tech’s fall to sink in fully and to come to some terms and peace with it.
+Spiritual searchers, FSOL bowed out of the rave “fairy tale” long ago to the consternation of many.
+Reading both stories now, however, it is clear to me that there is another side to the rave story that needed time to tell.

-So, a documentary nears the horizon, and one day perhaps a book.
-For now, I am restarting my dispatches here along with my Top 100 Electronica Albums of the 1990s.
+So, a documentary perhaps, and one day, perhaps a book.
+For now though, I am restarting my dispatches here along with my Top 100 Electronica Albums of the 1990s.
 Go forward, then.
-The future is glorious because it’s unwritten.
+Go!